AndreasLrx/ecstasy/doc/TechnicalImplementation.md

 Meaning if you iterate three times the same query the conditions will be evaluated three times for each matching entities.
 But the good part about it is that it check the condition only when the values are fetched and doesn't make an extra fetch just for the condition.

-#### AutoLock
+### AutoLock

 The query parts have an `AutoLock` boolean template parameter.
 If it is set to true, it will wrap any queryables validating the [Lockable](@ref ecstasy::thread::Lockable) concept in a [LockableView](@ref ecstasy::thread::LockableView).
 This use the [RAII](https://en.cppreference.com/w/cpp/language/raii) concept: wrapping the lockable in the views will lock them upon view construction and unlock them upon view destruction.

 1. Make everything lockable

-   If you want thread safety, you need to be able to lock your storages and resources (especially @ref Entities) otherwise they will never be locked.
+   If you want thread safety, you need to be able to lock your storages and resources (especially @ref ecstasy::Entities "Entities" ) otherwise they will never be locked.

    For this you can use the compilation options @b ECSTASY_LOCKABLE_RESOURCES and/or @b ECSTASY_LOCKABLE_STORAGES.
-It will make the @ref Resources and/or @ref IStorage inherit from [SharedRecursiveMutex](@ref ecstasy::thread::SharedRecursiveMutex), thus validating the Lockable concept.
+It will make the @ref ecstasy::IResource "IResources" and/or @ref ecstasy::IStorage "IStorages" inherit from [SharedRecursiveMutex](@ref ecstasy::thread::SharedRecursiveMutex), thus validating the Lockable concept.

    @note
    This is disabled by default to avoid memory overhead of the mutex fields (ie: Zero-overhead principle).